Chapter 1

 [smiles]

-Applying the phrase structure rules of (1.1), how many different ip structures can be made?
+Applying the phrase structure rules of (1.1), how many different ip structures can you make?

 1.3 Computer parsing in this book